-Also known as: Osteitis fibrosa cystica
+Also known as: Osteitis fibrosa cystica and Hyperparathyroidism - osteitis fibrosa

-Rarely, parathyroid cancer may cause osteitis fibrosa.
+In rare cases, parathyroid cancer causes osteitis fibrosa.

 Osteitis fibrosa may cause bone pain or tenderness.
 There may be fractures (breaks) in the arms, legs, or spine, or other bone problems.

 Hyperparathyroidism itself may cause any of the following:

 Blood tests show a high level of calcium, parathyroid hormone, and alkaline phosphatase (a bone chemical).
 Phosphorus level in the blood may be low.